-The UK, Colombia and New Zealand have signed on to a coalition of governments aiming to phase out fossil fuel subsidies joining 13 other mainly European nations in the alliance.
+The UK, Colombia and New Zealand have signed on to a coalition of governments aiming to phase out fossil fuel subsidies, joining 13 other mainly European nations in the alliance.

-Vance Culbert, the manager of the coalition’s secretariat from think tank IISD, told Climate Home at COP29 in Baku that half a dozen more countries – including “a few larger economy developing countries” were talking privately to them about joining too.
+Vance Culbert, the manager of the coalition’s secretariat from the International Institute for Sustainable Development (IISD), told Climate Home at COP29 in Baku that half a dozen more countries – including “a few larger economy developing countries” are talking privately to them about joining too.

-In 2022, IISD estimates governments spent $1.5 trillion bankrolling fossil fuels – an “all-time high” fuelled by wide-ranging domestic support to consumer hit with higher bills as a result of the energy crisis sparked by Russia’s invasion of Ukraine.
+In 2022, IISD estimates governments spent $1.5 trillion bankrolling fossil fuels – an “all-time high” fuelled by wide-ranging domestic support to consumers hit with higher bills as a result of the energy crisis sparked by Russia’s invasion of Ukraine.

 The figure is expected to be much lower in 2023 when energy prices decreased.